BadgerClaw1/RouterCraft/README.md

 # RouterCraft
-Minecraft server that can run on a TEMU repeater
+Run a minecraft server on the TEMU router!